collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 When you create a repo, you are working within a branch named master.
 Say for instance that you want to make a change in the branch, you can make a copy of it.
 The copy is called a branch and you can give it a different name.
 Meanwhile, you keep the main branch up-to-date.
 You can create an unlimited number of branches.

+The feature branch will become a pull request branch when a pull request is submitted.
+But both feature branches (a.k.a. topic branches) and pull request branches are examples of remote branches.
+We can work on them in much the same way.

 You can switch between the branches to work on them.

 </td></tr>

 <!--